Bohemian National Hall

 1:00pm — 4:00pm

 The Bohemian National Hall has been an important center for Czech and Slovak culture in New York City for more than 100 years.
 Since its beginning, it has served as a focal point for its community, offering ethnic food, Czech language and history classes as well as space for its large community to meet and hold various events.
 Today, the Bohemian National Hall is a significant reminder of the major working-class ethnic enclave that once flourished in Yorkville and stands as a monument to an important aspect of the history of immigrants in New York City and the United States.

-Tours will be offered on a walk-up, first-come, first-served basis approximately every 15 minutes on Saturday from 1:00 pm to 5:00 pm (last tour 4:45).
+Tours through the Bohemian National Hall will be offered on a first-come, first-serve basis approximately every 20 minutes on Sunday.

 New York, NY 10021